TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 ##### type `Unknown`

-A situation when Nussknacker can not detect type of data, it's similar to Any of the type.
+A situation when Nussknacker can not detect the exact type of data.

 ##### type `Union`